Home > Life Cycle > B’nei Mitzvah

-In 1864, Isaac Mayer Wise, the founder of the Reform Movement in the United States, introduced the concept of Confirmation to our country. to the American synagogue, where young people in 10th grade learned and recited the principles of Judaism.
-For approximately a century in Reform congregations, Confirmation replaced the b’nei mitzvah ceremony.
-By the 1970s, however, the b’nei mitzvah ceremony returned to its status as the most popular ceremony for young Jewish adults.
+In 1864, Isaac Mayer Wise, the founder of the Reform Movement in America, introduced the concept of Confirmation to the American synagogue, where young people in 10th grade learned and recited the principles of Judaism.
+For approximately a century in Reform congregations, Confirmation replaced the B’nei Mitzvah ceremony.
+By the 1970s, however, the B’nei Mitzvah ceremony returned to its status as the most popular ceremony for young Jewish people.

-Today, in Reform and Conservative synagogues, the b’nei mitzvah ceremony is the same for all genders.
+Today, in Reform and Conservative synagogues, the b’nei mitzvah ceremony is the same regardless of gender.

 In addition to being called to and reading from the Torah, during the service, the b’nei mitzvah will also lead the congregation in prayer, read from the Haftarah (a selection from the Prophets), and share their thoughts on the Torah portion and its connection to our lives through a d’ var Torah (words of Torah).